 Together, just next door, we have an art gallery called Kaya.
 The gallery has a rustic style and high ceilings, with an unforgettable atmosphere.
 We have concerts a couple times a month and love most all cultural events thrown our way.
 Gallery Kaya is only open in July and August.

-UNAVAILABLE IN THE WINTER
+AVAILABILITY IN THE WINTER

 I grew up in Canada, so my parents and I speak perfect English as well as quite good French and Danish.